Gold Penguin Official Logo

 What Even Is AI Writing?

-Some of the biggest commercial tools in the market right now (besides ChatGPT) are Jasper, Copy, and WriteSonic.
-These apps let you input some context, give a line or two of instructions, then produce complete essays an articles for you.
+Some of the biggest commercial tools in the market right now (besides ChatGPT) are Jasper and WriteSonic.
+Even Grammarly and QuillBot also use AI to paraphrase your inputs.
+These apps let you input a prompt, give a line or two of instructions, then produce complete essays and articles for you.

-If we take it a step back and add another level of abstraction, AI writing tools like QuillBot and Undetectable AI are able to scramble words around to confuse detection tools.
-They try to make writing look more human by mixing up the predictability of someones sentences.
+If we take it a step back and add another level of abstraction, AI writing tools like WriteHuman and Undetectable AI are able to scramble words around to hide from AI detection.
+They try to make writing look more human by mixing up the predictability of your input.

 Remember, these things don't have emotions yet, as for now they just pretend they do.